Stabilis-Labs/beta_stabilis/README.md

 The DAO can govern any number of components by executing authorized method calls on them, allowing for flexible control over the Stabilis protocol and potentially other systems.

-Thank you for your kind words!
-I'm glad to help.
-I'll create a new section explaining the deployment process for the Stabilis protocol, including the diagrams as you've requested.

 # Architecture: Deploying the Stabilis Protocol

 This section outlines the step-by-step process to deploy the Stabilis protocol, including both the STAB module and the DAO (ILIS) module.
 The total architecture of these modules is then displayed in a diagram.